wojo81/nacht_des_schreckens/readme.md

 ## Next Milestone

 This mod is still early in development, so the map is very basic, the weapon roster is limited, and there are many placeholder textures.
-Currently, I am working towards a demo filling in these issues by creating a memorable starting area, porting more weapons from World at War, creating and pulling more assets, having a stabilizing the multiplayer experience, and adding and easter egg or two :)
+Currently, I am working towards a demo filling in these issues by creating a memorable starting area, porting more weapons from World at War, creating and pulling more assets, stabilizing the multiplayer experience, and adding and easter egg or two :)